KaiW96/Learning-Management-System/README.md

 # Video Demonstration

 A one minute video demonstrating the most important features such as students class list, registration and teachers student list.
+In the beginner I show the two terminals running with the first being ```npm start``` and the second being ```python app.py```.

 https://user-images.githubusercontent.com/77874716/168676667-28e9eff9-4a73-4c73-8939-2f61d90a77a6.mp4